How to Make the Perfect Caramel

 This post is about the technique of caramelizing sugar.
 It’s meant to demystify caramelizing and there are some great recipes in the previous post with tips for you to try, as well as on my Recipes page.

 Dry vs Wet Caramel

 There are 2 different basic kinds of caramel: a wet caramel, where sugar is melted with water then cooked, and a dry caramel, where sugar is cooked by itself until it liquefies and caramelizes.
 Because sugar is partially water, heat liquefies it.
 That’s why many of low-fat desserts are full of sugar.
 Sugar makes things moist.
 (Something to remember the next time you’re thinking about reducing sugar in a recipe.)

 For our purposes here, I’ll be talking about making a dry caramel, which is less-temperamental.
 The most important thing to know about making caramel is to be sure to cook it to just the right color and flavor.
 Undercooked caramel just tastes sweet, and burnt caramel tastes…well, burned and will be unusable.
 So you want to get it to the right point.

 In the previous post, a few asked about using a thermometer.
-I once used a professional candy thermometer for a recipe I was making and the darn thing melted into an extremely unappetizing (and expensive) mess.
+I once used a probe thermometer and blew out the device.
 So I think it’s better just to learn to rely on your nose and your eyes.
 Like grilling a steak, a thermometer can be useful, but there’s nothing like your senses to tell you when food is prepared to your liking.